NguyenHien2711/Python_Fundamental/README.md

   - [Web Scraping](https://github.com/NguyenHien2711/Python_Fundamental/tree/main/Web%20Scraping) <p>

 Thank you for your time and consideration.
 Hope this repo would help you to assess my Python skills !<br>
-If you have any questions or comments, feel free contact to me, I appreciate all of your constructive, precious feedback to keep striving for the best.<p>
+If you have any questions or comments, feel free contact to me through contact information below, I appreciate all of your constructive, precious feedback to keep striving for the best.<p>
 ### Contact
 ***
 Feel free to contact me via: <br>